Q: What’s the difference between prescription discount plans and prescription drug insurance?

 A: There are two basic and very different types of stand-alone drug plans: prescription discount plans and prescription drug insurance.

-In a discount plan, you typically pay a monthly or annual fee and get a card, although some discount plans are available free of charge.
-You present your card when you fill a prescription, and the pharmacy gives you a certain percentage off the cost of the drug.
+In a discount plan, you typically pay a monthly or annual fee and get a card, although some discount plans are available free of charge (this one is free).
+You present your card when you fill a prescription, and the pharmacy gives you a certain percentage discount on the cost of the drug.
 The discount may vary drug by drug or by brands versus generics.
 Discount plans are NOT insurance plans.
 Discount plans are offered by drug manufacturers, drug stores and membership organizations like AARP.

 Prescription drug insurance is similar to medical insurance.
 You (or your employer) pay a premium, and then you pay a copay when you fill a prescription.
 If you are insured through a large employer group plan, prescription drug coverage may be a separately-administered plan or integrated with your medical insurance.
 Large group plans are not required to include coverage for the ACA’s essential health benefits, which means it’s possible (although rare) to have large group coverage that doesn’t include prescription drug coverage.

 Original Medicare does not cover outpatient prescription drugs.
-Medicare beneficiaries have two choices for drug coverage: they can enroll in a Medicare Advantage plan that includes prescription coverage, or they can purchase a Medicare Part D prescription drug plan.
+Medicare beneficiaries have two choices for drug coverage (unless they have drug coverage through an employer or retiree health plan): they can enroll in a Medicare Advantage plan that includes Part D prescription coverage, or they can purchase a stand-alone Medicare Part D prescription drug plan.
+Medicare beneficiaries can choose to enroll instead in a prescription discount plan instead of getting Part D coverage, but that would result in a late enrollment penalty if they were to decide later on that they want to join a Part D plan after their initial enrollment window had passed.

 For people who get their health insurance through Medicaid, a small-group plan, or the individual market (on or off-exchange) prescription drug insurance is now required to be included in all new health plans effective January 2014 or later, as prescription coverage is one of the ten essential health benefits under the ACA.
 The prescription coverage under the ACA is insurance – not a discount plan.
 But depending on the plan design, you may have to meet your deductible before the plan starts to pay for your prescriptions.
 Either way, the maximum out-of-pocket limit on your plan includes spending on prescription drugs.